alealiberti/StartDown/Docs/backend/API/README.md

 ## Accessibility of the Requests

 The requests are not all accessible for everyone.
-There are some requests that can be accessed by everyone and others that are avaiable only after the login.
+There are some requests that can be accessed by everyone and others that are avaiable only after the login into the backoffice.
+Only two external origins can access the requests and are:

+- `http://localhost:5173` (_the port of the main webpage_)
+- `http://localhost:3000` (_the port of the backoffice webpage_)

 ### Public Access Requests